What Employers need to know about Long COVID

 Long COVID, also known as post-COVID syndrome, is not a single affliction.
 It is a set of symptoms and syndromes around which knowledge is still growing.
 What sufferers have in common are a set of persistent symptoms lasting 12 weeks or more.

-The ONS has estimated that over one million people have already experienced long COVID.
+[Updated] The ONS has estimated that over 2 million people have already experienced long COVID (at May 2022).
 It is continuing to monitor the prevalence of long COVID.
-The latest estimates suggest that long COVID may impact anywhere between 10 and 25% of people who catch COVID.
+Estimates suggest that long COVID may impact anywhere between 10 and 25% of people who catch COVID.

 Very significant long COVID symptoms can be experienced even after a mild or asymptomatic case of the disease.